Forest-Economics-Goettingen/optimLanduse/README.md

 <a name="1.
 Einleitung">Introduction</a>
 </h3>

-**optimLanduse** provides methods for robust multi-criterial landscape optimization that explicitly account for uncertainty in the optimization of the land allocation to land-use options.
-High landscape diversity is assumed to increase the number and level of ecosystem services.
-However, the interactions between ecosystem service provision, disturbances and landscape composition are poorly understood.
-Knoke et al. (2016) therefore presented a novel approach to incorporate uncertainty in land allocation optimization to improve the provision of multiple ecosystem services.
-The optimization framework of Knoke et al. (2016) is implemented in the **optimLanduse** package, aiming to make it easily accessible for practical land-use optimization and to enable efficient batch applications.
+The R package **optimLanduse** provides tools for easy and systematic applications of the robust multiobjective land-cover composition optimization approach of Knoke et al. (2016).
+It includes tools to determine the land-cover composition that best balances the multiple functions a landscape can provide, and tools for understanding and visualizing how these compromises are reasoned.
+The **README.md** below guides users through the application and highlights possible use-cases on the basis of a published data set.
+Illustrating the consequences of alternative ecosystem functions on the theoretically optimal landscape composition provides easily interpretable information for landscape modeling and decision making.
 The method is already established in land-use optimization and has been applied in a couple of studies.
 More details about the theory, the definition of the formal optimization problem and also significant examples are listed in the <a href="#7.
 Literatur">literature</a> section

+The package opens the approach of Knoke et al. (2016) to the community of landscape and planners and provides opportunities for straightforward systematic or batch applications.
-We designed a graphical shiny application for the package to get a quick idea of the functionalities of the package, see https://gitlab.gwdg.de/forest_economics_goettingen/optimlanduse_shiny.
+To further enhance this, we have designed a graphical shiny application for the package to get a quick idea of the functionalities of the package, see http://134.76.17.50/optimlanduse_shiny/.

 <h3>